VET Student Loans

 Note: VET Student Loans commenced on 1 January 2017, replacing the previous VET FEE-HELP scheme.
 For more information, visit the VET Student Loans page on the Department of Education and Training website.

 What is VET Student Loans?

 Click here to view VET Student Loans tuition fees and census dates.

 VET Student Loans (VETSL) is an Australian Government loan scheme available to you if you are studying approved courses at the diploma or advanced diploma level, whether you are paying fees at the Victorian Government-subsidised rate or at the fee-for-service rate.

 If you meet the VETSL eligibility criteria (see below) you can apply to the Australian Government to pay fees on your behalf.
 You will then have to repay this loan through your income tax when you start earning above a certain threshold amount.
-From July 1 2019 the new minimum HELP repayment threshold is $45,881.
+The compulsory repayment threshold for the 2021-22 income year is $47,014.
+The compulsory repayment threshold for the 2022-23 income year is $48,361.
 Further information is available via the Australian Taxation Office website.

 To be eligible for VET Student Loans you must: